-Ipecac is POSSIBLY UNSAFE when allowed to touch the skin or when inhaled.
-Ipecac contains emetine, with can irritate the skin and respiratory tract.
+When inhaled: Ipecac is POSSIBLY UNSAFE when inhaled.
+Ipecac contains emetine, which can irritate the respiratory tract.

-Ipecac is LIKELY UNSAFE when taken by mouth long-term or in large amounts, as well as when injected at a dose of more than 1 gram.
-Misuse of ipecac can lead to serious poisoning, heart damage, and death.
-Signs of poisoning include difficulty breathing, digestive tract problems, abnormal heart rates, blood in the urine, convulsions, shock, coma, and death.
+When given by IV: Ipecac is LIKELY UNSAFE when injected at a dose of more than 1 gram.
+Misuse of ipecac can lead to serious poisoning and death.
+Signs of poisoning include digestive tract and brain and nerve problems, blood in the urine, and death.

-Children: Ipecac is LIKELY SAFE for children when used appropriately as a prescription product to induce vomiting.
-However, the American Academy of Pediatrics' recommendation to keep a 1-ounce bottle of syrup of ipecac at home has recently been reversed.
+Children: Ipecac is POSSIBLY SAFE for children when used appropriately as a prescription product to induce vomiting.
+But the American Academy of Pediatrics' recommendation to keep a 1-ounce bottle of syrup of ipecac at home has recently been reversed.
 The new statement reads, "Syrup of ipecac should no longer be routinely used as a poison treatment intervention in the home."
 The thinking is that keeping ipecac at home hasn't been proven to save lives.
 Talk with your healthcare provider or poison control center about how to use ipecac correctly in cases of poisoning in children.

-Ipecac is UNSAFE when used in high doses or in children under the age of one year.
+Ipecac is LIKELY UNSAFE when used in high doses or in children under the age of one year.
 Children are more sensitive than adults to the side effects of ipecac.
 Misuse of ipecac can lead to serious poisoning, heart damage, and death.
 Signs of poisoning include difficulty breathing, digestive tract problems, abnormal heart rates, blood in the urine, convulsions, shock, coma, and death.

 Unconsciousness or certain kinds of poisonings: Ipecac should not be used in people who are unconscious or have been poisoned with certain chemicals including corrosives, petroleum products, strychnine, and others.
 Talk to your healthcare provider or poison control center about whether ipecac is appropriate to use in each case of suspected poisoning.
 If ipecac is used incorrectly, serious complications can arise including damage of the esophagus, pneumonia, and convulsions.